ilnazasaifutdinova/exoplanet-transit-detection-showcase/README.md

 **Ilnaza Saifutdinova**
 📧 [ilnazasaifutdinova@gmail.com](mailto:ilnazasaifutdinova@gmail.com)

-Unauthorized copying, redistribution, or reuse of any part of the code or report is **strictly prohibited**.
+Unauthorised copying, redistribution, or reuse of any part of the code or report is **strictly prohibited**.

 ---